What inventory management method should you use for your business? Learn about FIFO and LIFO to help you decide.

 What is FIFO, and how does it work?

-Companies operating on the principle of "First in, First Out" value inventory on the assumption that the first goods purchased for resale became the first goods sold.
+Companies operating on the principle of first in, first out value inventory on the assumption that the first goods purchased for resale become the first goods sold.
 In some cases, this may not be true, as some companies stock both new and old items.

-Due to the fluctuations of the economy and the risk that the cost of producing goods will rise over time, businesses using FIFO are considered to be more profitable – at least, on paper.
+Due to the fluctuations of the economy and the risk that the cost of producing goods will rise over time, businesses using FIFO are considered more profitable – at least on paper.
 For example, a grocery store purchases milk at regular intervals to stock its shelves.
 As customers purchase milk, the stockers push the oldest product to the front of the fridge and replace newer milk behind those cartons.
-The cartons of milk with the nearest expiration dates are thus the ones first sold, whereas the later expiration dates are sold after the older product.
-This ensures that older products are sold before they perish or become obsolete, and then become profit lost.
+The cartons of milk with the nearest expiration dates are thus the ones first sold, whereas the cartons with the later expiration dates are sold after the older ones.
+This process ensures that older products are sold before they perish or become obsolete, thereby avoiding lost profit.